Math Data

 A system for representing, storing, and sharing mathematical objects and benchmarks.

-normal master phd
+normal master phd algebra combinatorics optimization 6

 Modern science produces increasingly large volumes of data consisting of mathematical (structured) objects.
 Despite this trend there is no standard way of representing mathematical data.
 Each group develops in-house formats adequate for their particular application, making data sharing and reuse costly.